accert-dev/ACCERT/docs/source/reference/table/PWR12tables.rst

 PWR12-BE Variable Table
 --------------------------
 This table contains the variable information for the PWR12-BE model.
 Each variable.
 All variables are needed to calculate the cost of the PWR12-BE model, either directly or indirectly.
-Some variables are connected to the algorithm table through the `var_alg` column, which links each variable to a specific algorithm.
+Some variables are connected to the Python algorithm registry through the `var_alg` column, which links each variable to a specific algorithm.
 The table is also connected to itself through the `v_linked` and `var_needed` column, which links each variable to a superior variable and the variables needed to calculate it.

 The table includes the following columns: